Last Updated on 8 January, 2022 by Samuelsson

 However, as with many types of software, many trading platforms struggle to utilize all the core efficiently.
 Some are better than others, and in general, the support is becoming better and better with time.
 In “Trading software and hardware limitations,” we take a closer look at this and go through multicore support for the most common trading platforms.

-The graphics card is often overlooked when traders buy their trading computer.
+The graphics card is often overlooked when traders buy their trading computers.
 While you do not need anything powerful, you will most likely need a solution with many ports so that you can connect several monitors.

 Many traders would agree that if there was one thing you cannot get enough of, it would in fact be screen As your trading grows in complexity with higher numbers of charts and other trading software, you will soon realize the benefits of having two, three or even more screens.

 One thing that is important to understand, is that you do not need a powerful graphics card for a trading computer to run smoothly.
 The only thing that a graphics card in a trading computer will be used to, is to render the screen.
-Therefore, this is one area where you can save quite a lot of money by buying the cheapest option you can find, that still satisfies your needs in terms of numbers of ports.
+Therefore, this is one area where you can save quite a lot of money by buying the cheapest option you can find, that still satisfies your needs in terms of number of ports.

 Many times the CPU will have inbuilt graphics that is enough if you choose to only have one monitor.
 Later, if you want, you could add a graphics card to your trading computer if you find that the screen space is not enough for your needs.